Army Museum of Western Australia: Heritage value

 The entire precinct has been heritage listed with several of the buildings having historical significance.
-The Barracks and associated buildings were classified by the National Trust of Australia (WA) on 6 October 1980 and included on the Register of the National Estate on the 28 September 1982.
+The Barracks and associated buildings were classified by the National Trust of Australia (WA) on 6 October 1980 and included on the Register of the National Estate on 28 September 1982.
 They permanently entered on the State Heritage Register on 2 September 1997 and were included on the City of Fremantle's Municipal Heritage Inventory on 14 October 2000.
 The site is currently the oldest continuously occupied defence site in Western Australia.

 In 2000, the museum was faced with the prospect of having to be relocated once again due to plans for the Artillery Barracks site to be sold off by the Federal Government.
 A successful "Save the Barracks" campaign was initiated to gain support for the retention of the barracks site as a heritage precinct remaining in public ownership and for the museum to remain at this site.
 After lengthy negotiations the Government agreed that the museum would remain at the barracks under special licensing arrangements.
 Currently the museum is supported by two part-time Army personnel, around 80 'active' volunteers, and 120 'sponsor' members.